carlmylo/docu-rpcs3/pages/espanol/instrumentos/modeado/rolllimitless.md

 ## NOTAS:

 * This controller requires advanced configuration.
-* La detección de velocidad no funciona.
+* La detección de velocidad (intensidad) no funciona.

 #### Configuración Adicional:
 1. Put the Roll Limitless Adapter in firmware updating mode.
 To do this, press and hold the rectangular button on the top of the adapter, near the micro USB port.